Five Ridiculous IoT Devices That Could Transform Learning

 Five Ridiculous IoT Products to Consider Buying or Reject

-If you haven’t already seen or purchased a smart bin, these contraptions are essentially a garbage can with a scanner.
+If you haven’t already seen or purchased a smart bin, these contraptions are essentially a garbage can with a scanner and one of the most widely circulated and accessible of the five ridiculous IoT products featured here.
 At home, if you throw out a can of tomatoes, the bin adds the can to your next grocery list.
 In schools, these bins may similarly be used to replenish supplies, but there is also some fears that they will quickly take on a more sinister role.
 While smart bins are a great way to ensure you never run out of supplies, they may also be used to ensure that teachers aren’t burning through certain types of supplies in schools on tight budgets.
 Likewise, smart bins might eventually be smart enough to monitor other types of waste (e.g., the percentage of uneaten fruits and vegetables that are tossed away from unhealthy middle schoolers).

 Adidas recently kicked off the smart ball revolution with by producing a soccer ball with an integrated sensor designed to detect speed, spin, strike and flight path data and instantly relay this “kick data” to a miCoach app on any coach’s or teacher’s Apple device running iOS 7 or higher.
 For educators, smart balls, bats, and baskets hold many potential uses.
 In a large and chaotic gym class, a single teacher may now be able to more easily keep track of hordes of students.
 Rather than simply rely on a whistle, they will be able to monitor who is doing what with data collected from smart sports equipment.
 It seems more likely, however, that the real winners will be coaches who are eager to help their teams refine their skills.
 With the Adidas miCoach ball, coaches can now track their team’s progress and potentially make smarter decisions about who to put on the front line during any game.